 The dedicated Utah slip and fall lawyers at Swenson & Shelley have a proven track record of recovering full compensation for our clients.
 When you trip over something, most of the time it’s no big deal.
 You may not hurt yourself and you just try to brush off the embarrassment.
 If you are here, that is probably not what happened to you.
 You may be eligible for a slip and fall claim if you were seriously injured due to someone else’s negligence.
 These slip and falls can cause injuries that can truly shake your normal life.
 We want you to know that we are here for you.
-After you read a little bit about your slip and fall claim, please call our office as soon as you can so that we can get the ball rolling and ensure you are on track for a very successful claim.
+After you read a little bit about your slip and fall claim, please contact our office as soon as you can so that we can get the ball rolling and ensure you are on track for a very successful claim.

 Slip and Fall Statistics